Anybody could stand up in a courtroom and say, “I didn’t do it. I’m not guilty.”

 But that’s not how it works in our world.

-If you’re heading into court, you’re going to be accompanied by an attorney.
-And if you’re looking for a role, a show, a gig, or a spot, then you’re going to be backed by an agent.
+If you’re heading into court, you’re going to be accompanied by an attorney, hopefully with the kind of acumen as Aaron Pierce.
+In fact, I say just take Aaron with you.
+And if you’re looking for a role, a show, a gig, or a spot on the roster, then you’re going to be backed by an agent.

 In this society, we utilize advocates.
 People who take what would be a claim in the first person — “I am,” or “I can,” and change it into the third person — “they are,” or “they can.”